sergiy79/codecombat/Component.md

 In our [[Thang Component System]] architecture, the Components are the building blocks that attach real data and behavior to Thangs.
 (Normally, Components in this type of system don't contain code, but in our system they do--in fact, they're mostly code.)

+Note that because we don't yet safely sandbox Component code and haven't quite finished those permissions, you can't actually edit Components yet as a non-admin.
+So to edit them and add new ones, [install the local server](Developer Environment) and create a local account there, which will automatically be an admin account.
+Then [send us](Developer Organization) the Component edits for review and addition to the live site.

 Let's do a series of exmaples.
 We'll start with a Thang named William with [[ThangType]] of [Soldier](http://codecombat.com/editor/thang/soldier]).
 William has these Components by default:

 * `action.Acts`